jsncmgs1/mirage-tutorial/tutorial.md

 ```

-When we hit the model hook in our route, Ember Data sends out a GET request to /cars.
+When we hit the model hook in our route, Ember Data sends out a `GET` request to `/cars`.
 If you let the test run, the test will seem frozen without the chrome debugger open.
 Mirage will log an error to the console saying there's no end point for `GET /cars`.

 Let’s create a route for Mirage so it can intercept this request.
 For the tutorial we will use the longer syntax, because Mirage doesn’t handle JSON API in the shorthand syntax - yet.
 When the json-api-serializer branch of Mirage gets merged (which should be soon), Mirage will be able to take care of a lot of the payload transforming itself.